Nip404/Game-of-Life/README.md

   - LEFT click to place individual cells
   - RIGHT click and hold to draw multiple cells
   - Press ENTER to start

+Change the "_\_overlap_" variable in the "engine" module to toggle neighbour checking between opposite walls.